Northwest Alliances

 Dr. Anna Ritz is an Assistant Professor of Biology at Reed College in Portland, Oregon.
 A computer scientist by training, she earned her master’s and Ph.D. in computer science from Brown University and was a postdoctoral researcher at Virginia Tech.
 Dr. Ritz works at the intersection of computer science and biology, where she develops algorithms to analyze and interpret large biological datasets.
 Her recent work focuses on molecular interaction networks and their use in understanding how molecules work on a systems level to respond to cellular signals and regulate cellular responses.
 Dr. Ritz’s interdisciplinary research has been funded by multiple NSF grants, including an NSF CAREER award in 2018.
 Dr. Ritz has mentored over 30 undergraduates in research and has provided opportunities for 50 students to attend computational conferences, earning her a National Center for Women & Information Technology (NCWIT) Undergraduate Mentor Award in 2019.

-A photo of Dr. Maggie Vanderberg
+Dr. Maggie Vanderberg headshot

 Dr. Maggie Vanderberg